gophersource/gophersource.com/content/setup.md

     [System.Environment]::SetEnvironmentVariable('PATH', $env:Path + ";$(go env GOPATH)\bin", [System.EnvironmentVariableTarget]::User)
     ```

+    After you have update your PATH environment variable, open a new shell window or tab
+    so that it is loaded and ready for you to use.

 1. **Verify your setup**<br/>
     Let's verify that Go is setup properly by installing a running a go application.

     ```
     $ go get -u github.com/carolynvs/magic
+    # the source is downloaded to GOPATH/src/github.com/carolynvs/magic
     $ magic
   🎵  Oh oh it's magic! 🎵
     ```

+    The `go get -u` command clones the package's source code under the GOPATH in
+    it's proper place, or updates it if it already exists, builds the package
+    and then installs it.
+Because we put GOPATH/bin on our PATH, the binary built
+    by Go, `magic`, is available for us to use immediately.

 <center>
   <img alt="gophers at work" src="/img/build.png" width="256"/>